 When you first start on the Keto Diet you will lose a lot of water…fast.

-That will cause you to be thirsty.
+Does Keto make you thirsty?
+YES.
 This is a good thing and you should bump up your water intake to make sure you are getting enough to keep flushing out those toxins and stay hydrated.